Swati-14Dixit/AI-VOICE-AGENT/README.md

 ├── README.md                    # Project documentation with setup and usage instructions └── LICENSE                      # Optional: license file for your project

-1. Install the requirements
+1. ## Install the requirements
    '''bash
    pip install -r requirements.txt

-2. Running the Application
+2. ## Running the Application
    '''bash
    uvicorn app.main:app --host 0.0.0.0 --port 8000

-3.
+   Then, visit `http://127.0.0.1:8000` in your web browser to access the voice assistant interface.

+4. ## Video Demo
+[Link to your video demo here]

+5. ## Logging
+The application includes logging to track API requests and responses for debugging and monitoring.

+6. ## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.